hansknecht/QueueInLine/README.md

 # EasyNetQ
 Sample code for EasyNetQ and RabbitMQ course.

+This code pattern was originally modeled after the "Asynchronous Messaging with RabbitMQ and EasyNetQ" on Pluralsight Skills.
+By Stephen Haunts.

+That code requires some additional updates to make current.
+This includes an upgrade to the latest version of EasyNetQ.
+I am also adding Docker support and instructions.

 ## Starting RabbitMQ server with managment.
 I have included a compose.yaml file.
 From the root run
 ``` bash